willsheppard/Mojo-UserAgent-Mockable/README.md

 playback mode.
 Specify 'all' to remove any headers from consideration.
 By default, the 'Connection', 'Host', 'Content-Length', and 'User-Agent' headers are ignored.

+## ignore\_body

+Ignore the request body entirely when comparing a request made with this class to a stored request in playback mode.

 # METHODS

 ## save